Language and Page Formatting Options

 - Connect to the virtual machine.

-- The virtual machine for Image Builder must be installed, subscribed, and running.
+- The virtual machine for Image Builder must be installed, subscribed to Red Hat Subscription Manager (RHSM) or Red Hat Satellite, and running.

 Install the Image Builder and other necessary packages on the virtual machine: